robertseaton/robertseaton.github.com/_posts/2014-02-27-narrow-to-generate-ideas.markdown

 running OS X and after I ask him for an idea that infernal loading beach ball pops up.

-Except when I come back to Brain five or ten minutes later and, go, "Hey, come up with any ideas yet?"
+Except when I come back to Brain five or ten minutes later and go, "Hey, come up with any ideas yet?"
 Brain says, "Ideas?
 What ideas?" and looks at me sorta confused, like he's not sure how he got here or why.